Is property sale through power of attorney legal?

 Only registered sale deeds provide any legal holding to property transactions.

 Historically, real estate has been one of the preferred asset classes to park unaccounted money.
 Over time, numerous ways were invented to make the investment appear legal, including sale and purchase of property through power of attorney (PoA).
 In cities like Delhi, in fact, property sale through power of attorney has been quite common for the past several decades.
+In this guide, we will talk in detail about power of attorney and its power with respect to property transactions.

 What is power of attorney?